 Junior Primary phase

 The Junior Primary phase (Grades 0, 1, 2 and 3) encourages the girls to develop confident and independent thinking and to explore their potential through group work, reading, numeracy, art and drama, on the sports field, in the swimming pool and in the choir.
-A mathematics curriculum from Singapore and the THRASS spelling, reading and handwriting programme from the United Kingdom, as well as the Reggio philosphy from Italy form the basis.
+A mathematics curriculum from Singapore and the phonics programme Time2Read, as well as the Reggio philosphy from Italy form the basis.
 Talk circles to enable the emotional wellbeing of the girls take place daily.
 The school is well supported by therapists who offer occupational therapy, physiotherapy, speech therapy, play therapy and remedial therapy.

 Outings to a variety of exciting destinations are integral.
 Workshops are conducted by professionals and include puppet shows, theatrical productions and talks on sun awareness and other health topics.
 The annual book fortnight includes a book character parade, the making of books, a storytelling pyjama evening and some theatrical productions.
 All girls are involved in an annual school play, sports day and swimming gala.